mmaz/mambo_notes/docs/index.md

 3. The Python library [`pyparrot`](https://pyparrot.readthedocs.io/en/latest/) has [documentation on accessing the downward camera](https://pyparrot.readthedocs.io/en/latest/quickstartminidrone.html#demo-of-the-ground-facing-camera).
 Note the docs state that this is only available in wifi-mode (not bluetooth-mode).
 4. [GStreamer](https://gstreamer.freedesktop.org/documentation/), a Linux command-line-tool, supports front-camera access (including from within python)

-I (Mark) have been using GSteamer from within Python, which the documentation below will explain in some more detail.
+I (Mark) have been using GStreamer from within Python, which the documentation below will explain in some more detail.

 For projects using the cameras, I highly recommend starting with a few representative data-collects.
 For instance, if you wanted to track a person, begin by recording some videos from the drone's camera.
 For instance, record some videos of one person in frame, multiple people in frame, and videos without people.
 Record videos with the drone flying or with the drone hand-carried.
 You can use GStreamer for all these collects.
 Then, these files can be used for exploration and testing without needing to rely on the short battery life of the drone.